 Wie man das perfekte Kopfkissen auswählt

-If you sleep on a worn-out pillow and scrunch and fold it every night to make it comfortable, it's a sign that it's time for an update.
-Even if your pillow isn't old and lumpy, it may not be the best choice for your comfort and spinal support.
+If you sleep on a worn-out pillow and scrunch and fold it every night to make it comfortable, that's a sign it's time for an update.
+Even if your pillow isn't old and lumpy, it might not be the best choice for your comfort and spine support.

-A good sleeping position is the key to healthy sleep during the night and waking up without pain and stiffness the next morning.
-Your pillow should support you for a healthy sleeping position.
-What does this position look like?
+A good sleeping posture is the key to healthy sleep during the night and waking up without pain and stiffness the next morning.
+Your pillow should support you for a healthy sleeping posture.
+What does this posture look like?
 An upright body, from the knees and hips, through the spine to the chest, shoulders, head, and neck.

-If your neck and shoulders are not adequately supported or are supported at an angle that causes twisting, bending, or buckling, this puts your spine and your entire body in an unhealthy position, leading to tension and discomfort in the neck, shoulders, and back, as well as insomnia.
+If your neck and shoulders are not adequately supported or are supported at an angle that causes twisting, bending, or buckling, it puts your spine and entire body in an unhealthy position that leads to tension and discomfort in the neck, shoulders, and back, as well as insomnia.

 There are several factors that play a role in choosing a pillow.